spuggy0919/ESP32_WEB_CONTROL/02_ESP32_Http_LITTLEFS/README.md

 # [中文](./讀我.md)
 # Homepage save into LittleF
 The Web Server read html file in LittleFS for HTTP_GET and other respones.
+Here we can study javascritp at client side, and HTML control, but server does not implement.
 # Platform.IO IDE
  Both ESP32 and ESP8266 are supported
  Web Server use me-no-dev/ESPAsyncWebServer